dae-cpp/dae-cpp/README.md

 ### How does it work

-BDF time stepper reduces the original DAE system to a system of nonlinear equations being solved using iterative [Newton root-finding algorithm](https://en.wikipedia.org/wiki/Newton%27s_method).
+BDF time stepper reduces the original DAE system to a system of nonlinear equations which is being solved using iterative [Newton root-finding algorithm](https://en.wikipedia.org/wiki/Newton%27s_method).
 Each Newton iteration a system of linear algebraic equations is solved using Parallel Direct Sparse Solver ([Intel MKL PARDISO](https://software.intel.com/en-us/mkl-developer-reference-c-intel-mkl-pardiso-parallel-direct-sparse-solver-interface)).
 The sparse solver performs 3 steps: reordering and symbolic factorization of Jacobian matrix, then numerical factorization, and then back substitution + iterative refinement.
 Finally, depending on the convergence rate of the Newton method, variability of the solution and user-defined accuracy, the DAE solver may adjust the time step and initiate a new iteration in time.

 ### The main features of the solver